 “I can see that, but I’m not sure I am an ‘opportunity.’”

 “Like he said, sleep on it.”
 The major opened the door with a flourish.
 Kenst went in with relief.
-It was only when the door closed behind him that Kenst realized that at no point did the colonel or the major mention the Arachnae, the mark, or that Kenst might be a wielder. her to say why.
+It was only when the door closed behind him that Kenst realized that at no point did the colonel or the major mention the mark of Arachnae.

+Kenst’s first call to Riadn.
+The L word.

+Kenst called Riadn.
+She was excited to hear from him, of course.
+She says the “L” word.
+He doesn’t know what to say, so he says “I love you, too”.
+He says he’s at Kinchloe.
+She starts crying, mostly relief that he’s OK, then because she misses him, then from fear.
+It takes a minute or two to get her to say why.
+Kir deMeng, Zada’s sidekick, came around and asked her out.
+She finds him repulsive, but is scared that he might hurt her or escalate his advances if she refuses.
+Kenst thinks really hard about what he could do about it.
+How could he protect her way out here?
+Then he remembered – major Halfning had said he’d send someone to Blauwald to make sure she was OK.

+He told her about the major, and his word.
+Riadn says there’s a new office at school – for ADF recruiting, and it’s staffed by a young woman officer.
+Riadn is relieved, promises to go see the officer in the morning.
+Then there was nothing more to say.
+Kenst realized he wasn’t lying when he told the colonel he was tired.
+He told her good night and hung up.

-Shortly after he was admitted to the largish hotel suite-like quarters, Kenst opened the door and stepped out.
-Two of the "recruiters" were there.
+Shortly after the call ended, Kenst opened the door to his largish hotel suite-like quarters, and stepped out.
+Two of the “recruiters” were there.
 They looked at him blandly, without making a move.
 Their silence thundered: Kenst was not going anywhere.
 He went back in the room, closed the door.
 When he tried later, the door was locked from the outside.

 --- End Post 2 ~~ 5.9k words ~~ 33.2k chars